 Measures Taken to Slow the Spread minutes)15(

-a, can you describe a few weeksThinking about the past mask wearing. bit more about different types of preventive measures, starting withsituation where you wore a mask?
+Let’s talk a, can you describe a few weeksThinking about the past mask wearing. bit more about different types of preventive measures, starting withsituation where you wore a mask?

 What are the reasons that people wear masks during the COVID-19 ?pandemic

+What are some reasons why someone wouldn’t wear a mask when they were out in public?

 For those of you who wear masks regularly, how long do you plan to continue wearing a mask in public?

 Nan you give me an example of how you have socially distanced?, cfew weeks about the past ingThink. social distancing ext,

+How well does it work at preventing the spread of COVID-19?

 How difficult is it for you to socially distance?

 For those of you who practice social distancing, how long do you plan to continue doing so?

-attend ? or social eventslarge gatherings
+How often do you attend ? or social eventslarge gatherings

 [PROBE]: What kinds of gatherings or social events are you thinking of?